13 Stunning Photo Spots in Regensburg, Germany for Instagram

 Map: Best Photo Spots in Regensburg, Germany

 Here is your cheat sheet for a list of the best photo spots in Regensburg, Germany for Instagram.
-I’ve included a map, as well, and you can find all of the details in the post!
-Purple numbers correspond to the top photo spots in Regensburg in alignment with the article, and green bed icons correspond to my hotel recommendations.
+In the map below, purple numbers correspond to the top photo locations, and green bed icons correspond to my hotel recommendations.

 1. Old Stone Bridge